Australian Government Crisis Management Framework (AGCMF)

 • annually reviews and updates the list of identified hazards in the Framework

-• oversees the development and maintenance of new national plans when required
+• oversees the development of new national plans when required